 Django will use our SQLite database locally by default, because the

 DATABASE_URL environment variable isn't set in our local environment.
 If you want to switch to Postgres completely and use our Heroku free tier database for both development and production then you can.
-For example, to install psycopg2 and its dependencies locally on a Linux-based system you would use the following bash/terminal commands:
+For example, to install psycopg2 and its dependencies locally on a Debian-flavoured Linux system you would use the following Bash/terminal commands:

 sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contribpip3 install psycopg2-binary

 Installation instructions for the other platforms can be found on the psycopg2 website here.

 However, you don't need to do this — you don't need PostgreSQL active on the local computer, as long as you give it to Heroku as a requirement, in

 Note: Serving static files via Django/web application is inefficient because the requests have to pass through unnecessary additional code (Django) rather than being handled directly by the web server or a completely separate CDN.
 While this doesn't matter for local use during development, it would have a significant performance impact if we were to use the same approach in production.

 To make it easy to host static files separately from the Django web application, Django provides the collectstatic tool to collect these files for deployment (there is a settings variable that defines where the files should be collected when collectstatic is run).
 Django templates refer to the hosting location of the static files relative to a settings variable (